List of Monster Allergy characters: Greta Barrymore

 Greta Barrymore is Zick's mother and lives with him in the Barrymore house.
 She owns a flower shop, and her husband is Zobedja Zick.
 She is friendly to anyone.
 She eavesdropped on Zick while he was first fighting Magnacat which lead her to reveal that she too can see monsters and ghosts.
 She hid this ability because didn't want her son to end up like his father.
-She made a Bombo-like costume for Zick on Halloween to trick-or-treat with Elena.
-When Elena and Zick go to the Ancient Armory for a cure for Lonzo she reveals where was the entire time Zob.
-She and Zob wanted to wait until Zick is ready for the truth.
-When Zob returns to his normal size she suggests that he share the cure with Terrence.
-While reluctant at first Zob agrees.
-She and Johanna convince Zob to be reacquainted with Terrence.
-When learning that Jeremy was mind-controlled and captured by Magnacat, she gave the gift of 'Sight' to Elena to save him.

 In the comic book series, Greta is a loving mom and wife.
 She gives the gift of sight to Elena when Elena is being left out of saving Bibbur-Si from the Giga-Monster.

 Greta is voiced by: Alessandra Korompay (Italian), Pauline Little (English).